jmjuanes/redocus/README.md

 - Type: string
 - Default: `"pages"`

-The `input` field specifies the path of the folder containing the input `.mdx` files.
+The `input` field specifies the path of the folder containing the input `.jsx` files.
 By default, it assumes the folder is located at `"pages"`.

 ### `output`